TomerAberbach/parse-imports/README.md

 `moduleSpecifier.isConstant` is `true` when the import is not a dynamic import (`isDynamicImport` is `false`), or when the import is a dynamic import where the specifier is a simple string literal (e.g. `import('fs')`, `import("fs")`, `` import(`fs`) ``).

+If `moduleSpecifier.isConstant` is `false`, then `moduleSpecifier.type` is `'unknown'`.
+Otherwise, it set according to the following rules:

+- `'invalid'` if the module specifier is the empty string
+- `'absolute'` if the module specifier is an absolute file path
+- `'relative'` if the module specifier is a relative file path
+- `'builtin'` if the module specifier is the name of a builtin Node.js package
+- `'package'` otherwise

 `moduleSpecifier.code` is the module specifier as it was written in the code.
 For non-constant dynamic imports it could be a complex expression.